-- (1) The master's programme Environment, Climate Change & Health is divided into modules and consists of the module areas and modules listed in the annex. - (2) 1One required component is completion of an internship totalling three months in a career-relevant field, generally not at the University.
-2The time frame for carrying out the internship, generally to be scheduled during the semester break, is geared towards the requirements of the hosting institution and is to be organized by the student independently.
-3A detailed 10-page internship report must be prepared on the internship activities or a presentation in accordance with § 11 para 10.
-4The form of examination shall be determined by the examiner.
-5The internship report or the presentation are ungraded and are assessed by the examiner as "passed" or "failed".
-6The provision regarding repetition found in §19 apply.
+- (1) The master's programme Environment, Climate Change & Health is divided into modules and consists of the module areas and modules listed in the annex. - (2) One required component is completion of an internship totalling 12 weeks in a career-relevant field, generally not at the University.
+The time frame for carrying out the internship, generally to be scheduled during the semester break, is geared towards the requirements of the hosting institution and is to be organized by the student independently.
+3lt is possible to divide up the twelve weeks.
+The relevant hosting institution is to provide certification of the type of internship and its duration.
+5A detailed 10-page internship report must be prepared on the internship activities or a presentation in accordance with § 11 para 10 sentences 1 to 7.
+6The form of examination shall be determined by the examiner.

-§ 5 Board of examiners
+Board of examiners

 - (1) 1A board of examiners shall be formed to make the necessary decisions with regard to the admission to the master's programme and the organizational execution of the master's examination.
 2The board of examiners shall administer the examination proceedings in accordance with the present regulations and make all decisions with the exception of the examinations and the assessment thereof.
 3The board is made up of a chair and two additional members; the chair and the additional members shall each have one substitute.
 4The members of the board of examiners and their substitute representatives shall be elected by the faculty council of the Faculty of Law, Business & Economics (two members) and by the faculty council of the Faculty of Biology, Chemistry & Earth Sciences (one member) from among the professors (Art.
-2 para 1 sentence 1 number 1 Bavarian Higher Education Personnel Act) of the relevant faculty for a period of five years.
-5The board of examiners shall elect a chair and deputy chair from among its members. - (2) 1The board of examiners constitutes a quorum if the majority of members are present and entitled to vote after an invitation had been sent to all members at least three days prior to the meeting.
-2The decisions taken by the board of examiners in its meetings are to be made on the basis of majority vote.
-3Vote abstention, secret voting, and proxy voting are prohibited.
-4If votes are equally divided among its members, the chair's vote shall be decisive. - (3) 1The chair of examiners shall ensure that the provisions of these regulations are followed.
-2He or she shall convene the meetings of the board of examiners and shall act as chair of its proceedings and decisions.
-3With regard to matters that cannot be postponed, he or she is authorized to make decisions on behalf of the board of examiners.
-4He or she must promptly inform the other members of any such decision at the next meeting at latest.
-5In addition, unless otherwise provided by the present regulations, the board of examiners can transfer (until revoked) the right to perform other duties of the board to the chair.
-6The chair can delegate tasks to members of the board of examiners. - (4) The board of examiners shall regularly report to the faculty council of the Faculty of Law, Business & Economics concerning updates to examination schedules and study periods and may make suggestions for reforming the present regulations. - (5) 1Any notices the board of examiners issues under the terms of the present regulations are to be published together with a rationale and information concerning how to appeal.
-2Notices of appeal shall be issued by the president in consultation with the board of examiners.
+57 para 1 BayHIG) of the relevant faculty for a period of five years.
+5The board of examiners shall elect a chair and deputy chair from among its members. - 1 The board of examiners constitutes a quorum if the majority of members are present and entitled to vote after an invitation had been sent to all members at least three days prior to the meeting.

+2 The decisions taken by the board of examiners in its meetings are to be made on the basis of majority vote.
+3 Vote abstention, secret voting, and proxy voting are prohibited.
+4 If votes are equally divided among its members, the chair's vote shall be decisive. - The chair of examiners shall ensure that the provisions of these regulations are followed.
+He or she shall convene the meetings of the board of examiners and shall act as chair of its proceedings and decisions.
+With regard to matters that cannot be postponed, he or she is authorized to make decisions on behalf of the board of examiners.
+He or she must promptly inform the other members of any such decision at the next meeting at latest.
+In addition, unless otherwise provided by the present regulations, the board of examiners can transfer (until revoked) the right to perform other duties of the board to the chair.
+The chair can delegate tasks to members of the board of examiners. - (4) The board of examiners shall regularly report to the faculty council of the Faculty of Law, Business & Economics concerning updates to examination schedules and study periods and may make suggestions for reforming the present regulations. - (5) Any notices the board of examiners issues under the terms of the present regulations are to be published together with a rationale and information concerning how to appeal.
+Notices of appeal shall be issued by the president in consultation with the board of examiners.

-§ 6 Examiners and co-examiners
+Examiners and co-examiners